ujr/guides/drafts/Glossary.md

 **CLI** = Command Line Interface, once the only way to interact with a system, now again popular at least for developer tools.

+**CQS** = Command/Query Separation, a principle stating that a method should either be a *command* that changes something or a *query* that returns something (but without changing anything).
+On a larger scale also known as **CQRS** for Command/Query Responsibility Separation, where the same principle is applied to objects, components, or subsystems.

 **DDD** = Domain Driven Design, after the 2003 book of the same name by Eric Evans.
 A high-level software design approach that attempts to build software by representing the concepts and terms